 - Be a team player.
 Positive working relationships are crucial to effective leaders.
 Build bridges not barriers with others.

 - Strive to manage what you typically expect your manager to manage.
-This doesn’t mean that you should stop utilizing your manager and his or her resources and expertise – it does mean that you should stop and ask yourself if you can do the things you typically ask him or her to do for you.
+This does not mean that you should stop utilizing your manager and his or her resources and expertise – it does mean that you should stop and ask yourself if you can do the things you typically ask him or her to do for you.

 - Invest in your network.
 Find mentors, meet with others you respect and admire, ask questions, and do your best to invest in establishing and solidifying your network of already-established leaders.

-Don’t wait for someone else to deem you a leader.
+Do not wait for someone else to deem you a leader.
 Start by influencing others positively, and leadership will be thrust upon you.
 You can define this by what you are and how you act and where you want to go – right now.